 Digital transformation is the strategic integration of digital technology into all areas of a business, fundamentally changing how it operates, delivers value to customers, and competes in its market.

 Digital transformation is not about buying new software.
 It is about rethinking how your business works in a world where technology changes what customers expect and what competitors can do.
 A bank that launches a mobile app is digitizing.
 A bank that reimagines lending so that loans are approved in minutes based on real-time data — that is transformation.
 The difference is whether technology changes the interface or the underlying model.
+Getting there usually starts with a deliberate business and digital advisory effort that sequences the work, rather than a procurement decision.

 The term “digital transformation” gained widespread adoption around 2015, but the concept has deeper roots.
 Every major technology wave — mainframes in the 1960s, PCs in the 1980s, the internet in the 1990s, mobile in the 2010s — triggered a period where organizations had to fundamentally rethink operations, customer engagement, and competitive positioning.
 What makes the current wave distinctive is the convergence of multiple technologies simultaneously: cloud computing, AI and machine learning, IoT, advanced analytics, and low-code platforms.
 This convergence means that transformation is no longer confined to IT-intensive industries — it reaches agriculture, construction, government, and every sector in between.